jimbojw/karmarank/content/02-origin-story.md

 The people with high Status to you are themselves embedded in their own **field**, trying to secure karma from others who have high Status to them.
 People trade various forms of **capital**—social clout, headcount, literal budget, corporate rank, etc.—in order to improve their positions.
 Combine the individual perspective with Google's PageRank algorithm (iteratively re-scoring pages in the hyperlink graph) and you arrive at KarmaRank.

-Everyone has the same job: to secure **status-weighted stories** in a **dynamic, heterogenous field**, and call this narrative aggregation "impact."
+Everyone has the same job: to secure **Status-Weighted Stories** in a **dynamic, heterogenous field**, and call this narrative aggregation "impact."

 Some people intuit this.
 Good for them.
 The rest of us have to write it down.